jobinau/pg_gather/docs/params/wal_compression.md

 # wal_compression
-Better WAL compression algorithms like lz4 and zstd are supported by PostgreSQL 15 and above.
+Better WAL compression algorithms like `lz4` and `zstd` are supported by PostgreSQL 15 and above.
-Generally, Modern machines are not limited by CPU capacity when running PostgreSQL database.
-Spending the additional CPU capacity on the machine for a better compression could be valuable
+Generally, Modern machines are not limited by CPU capacity when running the PostgreSQL database.
+Using the additional CPU capacity on the machine for better compression could be valuable

 ### Important points to remember :
 1. There is **no absolute winner or looser in compression** alogirthms.
 Different algorithms would be suitable for different use cases, workloads and performance characterstics of machine hardware.